 In any event, some element of personalised advertising has been around for a while in other contexts.
 The reason you see different ads in different newspapers and magazines is that they are placed there based on broad attributes that groups of readers are likely to have in common.
 When special offer coupons get printed for you at the supermarket checkout, you are being targeted based on your past purchases (which can be linked together between shopping trips using your store card or credit card).

 But everything is a matter of degree, and it does feel like the internet has increased the intensity of targeting by several orders of magnitude.
-Ultimately, the thing we’re grappling with is the point at which targeted ads cross the line from being useful to being creepy - and as Azeem Azhar put it to me, whether that line is drawn in pencil or in permanent marker.
-For those of us who remember the early days of the web, the transition from a world of infinite possibilities to an arms race with the advertising industry can feel pretty grotesque, even if the tracking is being done by dispassionate algorithms.
+Ultimately, the thing we’re grappling with is the point at which targeted ads cross the line - and as Azeem Azhar put it to me, whether that line is drawn in pencil or in permanent marker.
+For those of us who remember the early days of the web, the transition from a world of infinite possibilities to an arms race with the advertising industry can feel a bit uncomfortable, even if the tracking is being done by dispassionate algorithms.
 But as the cliché goes, one generation’s heresey is the next generation’s orthodoxy.
 Maybe those that have grown up with targeted ads just won’t be as bothered?

-Things get even more difficult when we leave the consumer arena and start to think about the broader systemic incentives facing developers, political campaigns, or even governments themselves.
-In this space we need to confront some really hard questions:
+Things get more difficult when we leave the consumer arena and start to think about the broader systemic incentives facing developers, political campaigns, or even governments themselves.
+In this space we need to confront some important questions: